Public Sector Bids

 You are midway through a lucrative public sector or NHS tender.
 The bid looks strong.
 Then you reach the Selection Questionnaire stage and encounter a mandatory, pass/fail requirement: a compliant Carbon Reduction Plan (CRP).

-For many SMEs, this is the moment a solid bid unravels.
-What follows are the four most common reasons CRPs fail - and exactly what to do about each one.
+For many SMEs, this is where careful preparation makes the difference.
+What follows are four areas worth getting right, and exactly what to do about each one.

 A Carbon Reduction Plan is a formal, public document that sets out your company’s current carbon footprint and your commitment to achieving Net Zero by 2050 at the latest.
 Under the PPN 006 framework, it is required for any supplier bidding on central government or agency contracts valued at £5 million or more per annum, and for NHS contracts across an expanding range of procurement categories regardless of value.